kartik-dev/yelp_academic_dataset_review/README.md

 docker run --rm -p 8080:8080 kramalingam/spark-zeppelin &
 ```
 Zeppelin will be running at http://192.168.0.50:8080 and Please import sample zeppelin notebook from https://github.com/kartik-dev/yelp_academic_dataset_review/blob/master/scripts/Yelp-Dataset-Challenge.json

+##### Yelp data challenge -use cases:
+Top 10: coolest restaurants
+Top 10: business with most of the reviews
+Top 10 review count on specific time of year
+Average Review count by Business and city
+Top 10 users by review count
+Top 10 Business by category restaurants

 ## Docker Images